Skip to main content

 Bored birds?
 Researchers are exploring boredom as a potential welfare concern in poultry

-Document type: scientific Document type: published in Modern Poultry
+Document type: scientific article published in Modern Poultry

 Preview: – Boredom is an emotional state defined by an unpleasant unfulfilled desire for an experience or activity, likely induced by a barren environment.